sandersnewmedia/django-host-settings/README.md

 You can now override any settings in your own settings file, created in the `config/` directory of your project's root.

-For instance, if your hostname is `sir-robin`, the `createhostsettings` command will create a file, `config/sir_robin.py` that you could define Django settings in, such as `DEBUG = True`, and these settings will be loaded along with and override the settings defined in `settings.py`.
+For instance, if your hostname is `sir-robin`, the `createhostsettings` command will create a file, `config/sir_robin.py` that you could define Django settings in, such as `DEBUG = True`.
+These settings will be loaded along with, and override, the settings defined in `settings.py`.